AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-05-03-StochasticQuantization.md

 More specifically, this approach permits numerical analysis of:

 - The effective action functional and functional renormalization group,
-- The path integral of the non-relativistic particle on a curved spacetime,
+- The path integral of the non-relativistic particle on a curved base manifold,
 - The path integral of the relativistic particle in a curved (pseudo-Riemannian) or flat (Minkowski) spacetime,
 - Quantum chaos.